rezyandrean-plb/kwsg-prototype/GOOGLE_SHEETS_SETUP.md

 You can use Google Sheets features to analyze your data:

+1. **Separate Tabs**: Each form type has its own dedicated tab for easy organization
-1. **Filter by Request Type**: Use column E to filter between "Site Map Request" and "Showflat Visit Request"
+2. **Request Type Analysis**: Use column E to filter within each tab
-2. **Date Analysis**: Use column A (Timestamp) to analyze submission trends
+3. **Date Analysis**: Use column A (Timestamp) to analyze submission trends
-3. **Contact Analysis**: Use columns B, C, D to track unique contacts
+4. **Contact Analysis**: Use columns B, C, D to track unique contacts
+5. **Cross-Tab Analysis**: Create summary sheets that pull data from both tabs
-4. **Response Time**: Track how quickly your team responds to requests
+6. **Response Time**: Track how quickly your team responds to different request types

 ### Automation